-- 227. Competent authorities should analyse the nature of the institution's market risk exposures (trading and banking book) to identify particular risk exposures and related market risk factors/drivers (e.g. exchange rates, interest rates or credit spreads) for further in-depth assessment. - 228.
+- 233.243.
+Competent authorities should analyse the nature of the institution's market risk exposures by considering at least the sub-categories defined in paragraph 238 (trading and banking book) to identify particular risk exposures and related market risk factors/drivers (e.g. exchange rates, interest rates or credit spreads) for further in-depth assessment. - 234.244.
 Competent authorities should analyse market risk exposures by relevant asset classes and/or financial instruments according to their size, complexity and level of risk.
-For the most relevant exposures, supervisors should assess their related risk factors and drivers.
+For the most relevant exposures, competent authorities supervisors should assess their related risk factors and drivers. - 235.245.
+While analysing market risk activities, competent authorities should also consider the complexity of the relevant financial products (e.g. over-the-counter (OTC) products or products valued using mark-to-model techniques) and of specific market operations (e.g. high-frequency trading).
+The following points should be considered:

-- 229. While analysing market risk activities, competent authorities should also consider the complexity of the relevant financial products (e.g. over-the-counter (OTC) products or products valued using mark-to-model techniques) and of specific market operations (e.g. high-frequency trading).
-The following points should be considered: - a. if the institution holds derivatives positions, competent authorities should assess both the market value and the notional amount; and - b. when the institution is engaged in OTC derivatives, competent authorities should evaluate the weight of these transactions in the total derivatives portfolio and the breakdown of the OTC portfolio by type of contract (swap, forward, etc.), underlying financial instruments, etc. (the counterparty credit risk associated with these products is covered under the credit risk methodology). - 230.
-When appropriate, competent authorities should assess distressed and/or illiquid positions (e.g. 'legacy portfolios', i.e. portfolios of illiquid assets related to the discontinued banking practices/activities that are managed on a run-off model) and evaluate their impact on the institution's profitability. - 231.
-For those institutions using internal approaches to calculate their regulatory own funds requirements, competent authorities should also consider the following indicators to identify particular risk areas and related risk drivers: - a. the split of market risk own funds requirements between the value at risk (VaR), stressed VaR (SVaR), incremental risk charge (IRC) and charge for correlation trading portfolio; - b. the VaR broken down by risk factors; - c. the change in the VaR and SVaR (possible indicators could be the day-to-day/weekto-week change, the quarterly average and back-testing results); and - d. the multiplication factors applied to VaR and SVaR. - 232.
+- a. if the institution holds derivatives positions, competent authorities should assess both the market value and the notional amount; and - b. when the institution is engaged in OTC derivatives, competent authorities should evaluate the weight of these transactions in the total derivatives portfolio and the breakdown of the OTC portfolio by type of contract (swap, forward, etc.), underlying financial instruments, etc. (the counterparty credit risk associated with these products is covered under the credit risk methodology). - 236.246.
+When appropriate, competent authorities should assess the institution's evaluation of distressed and/or illiquid positions (e.g. 'legacy portfolios', i.e. portfolios of illiquid assets related to the discontinued banking practices/activities that are managed on a run-off model) and evaluate their the impact of such positions on the institution's profitability. - 237.247.
+For those institutions using internal approachesmodel approach (IMA) to calculate their regulatory own funds requirements, competent authorities should also consider the following indicators to identify particular risk areas and related risk drivers: - a. the split of market risk own funds requirements between the value at risk (VaR), stressed VaR (SVaR), incremental risk charge (IRC) and charge for correlation trading portfolio; - b. the VaR broken down by risk factors; - c. the change in the VaR and SVaR (possible indicators could be the day-to-day/weekto-week change, the quarterly average and back-testing results); and - d. the multiplication factors applied to VaR and SVaR- - e. the results of the calculations performed for the purpose of the specific reporting requirements for market risk, based on using the alternative standardised approach set out in Chapter 1a of Title IV of Part Three of Regulation (EU) No 575/2013; and - f.where relevant, the results of the calculations performed for the purpose of the specific reporting requirements for market risk, based on using the alternative internal model approach set out in Chapter 1b of Title IV of Part Three of Regulation (EU) No 575/2013. - 238.248.
 When appropriate, competent authorities should also consider the internal risk measures of institutions.
-These could include the internal VaR not used in the calculations of own funds requirements or sensitivities of the market risk to different risk factors and potential losses. - 233.
+These could include the internal VaRor expected shortfall not used in the calculations of own funds requirements or sensitivities of the market risk to different risk factors and potential losses.

+239.249.
 When analysing inherent market risk, competent authorities should consider 'point-in-time' figures and trends, both on an aggregate basis and by portfolio.
 Where possible, this analysis should be completed with a comparison of the institution's figures to peers and to relevant macro-economic indicators.